z1skgr/-Image-techniques--analysis/README.md

 # How to run
 Run scripts in matlab.
 Photos have been used in random.
-They are chosen esential for the purpose of the projects.
+They are chosen essential for the purpose of the projects.
 New pictures can be chosen if wanted